 - Place on the baking sheet and lightly drizzle both sides with olive oil.
 Sprinkle with salt and pepper.

-- Roast sweet potatoes for 15 minutes, flip and continue roasting for an additional 15-20 minutes.
+- Roast sweet potatoes for 20 minutes, flip and continue roasting for an additional 15-20 minutes or until edges are slightly crispy.

 - While the sweet potatoes are roasting, finely chop all peppers and garlic.
 Mix peppers with ground beef and shape into hamburger rounds.